How to write a Coffee Shop Business Plan

 Location Description for a Coffee Shop Business Plan

-The location for a new Coffee Shop facility is critical for the success of the business.
+The location of a new Coffee Shop facility is critical for the success of the business.
 For the interior of the business, most coffee shops have a minimum of approximately 1500 ft.².
-About three-quarters of the square footage is designated for the front of house operations and dining area.
+About three-quarters of the square footage is designated for the front-of-house operations and dining area.
 In the dining area, there are approximately anywhere from 6 to 15 tables as well as barstools for patrons to enjoy.
 As for the back of the house, coffee shops, the dishes washed, coffee products stored, and ovens for bakery items.
-Keep in mind, the more products or services offered, the larger the area for back of house operations needs to be.
+Keep in mind, that the more products or services offered, the larger the area for back-of-house operations needs to be.

 As for the general location of the Coffee Shop facility, our business plan writer has found that these types of businesses do well in locations near interstates or in strip malls with grocery stores.
 The interstate location allows coffee shop business owners to exploit travelers through the area.
 For the strip mall location, these are excellent for commuters going to or heading from work.
 Also, coffee shop locations should ensure a large parking lot to accommodate ease of entering and exiting the facility and enough area for individuals parking.